Paa (film): Casting

-The film had Amitabh Bachchan playing the role of a child who is suffering from Progeria, a genetic disorder which leads to quick acceleration of ageing process in children.
+The film had Amitabh Bachchan playing the role of a child who is suffering from Progeria, a genetic disorder which leads to the quick acceleration of the ageing process in children.
 Abhishek Bachchan, Amitabh's real-life son, played the role of his father.

 Vidya Balan was the only choice for the mother's role.
-Arundathi Nag, the wife of late Kannada actor-director Shankar Nag was asked to play the role of Vidya's mother (Bachchan's maternal grandmother).
+Arundathi Nag, the wife of late Kannada actor-director Shankar Nag was asked to play the role of Vidya's mother.

 Filming

-Most of the parts were shot in Lucknow and some parts of the film were shot in UK and Malaysia.
-A small portion of the filming was done at Cambridge.
-The clock of Corpus Christi College and courtyard of St. John's College have been shown in a song sequence.
+Most of the parts were shot in Lucknow and some parts of the film were shot in the UK and Malaysia.
+A small portion of the filming was done at Cambridge and Oxford.
+The clock of Corpus Christi College and the courtyard of St. John's College in Cambridge and Brasenose Lane and Radcliffe Square in Oxford have been shown in a song sequence.
 The film was also shot in Taiping, Malaysia.
 The King Edward VII school was actually one of the typical Malaysian schools.

-One of the notable things in the movie was Amitabh's prosthetic make up.
+One of the notable things in the movie was Amitabh's prosthetic make-up.
 It was done by Hollywood's Christien Tinsley (famous for his work in The Passion of the Christ, Catwoman and other films) and Dominie Till of The Lord of the Rings film trilogy fame.

-There was a plan to make a sequel named Maa, but Balki stopped it.
-In the words of Balki, "My main aim was not to make a film on progeria.
+Balki had earlier planned to make a sequel named Maa.
+He said, "My main aim was not to make a film on progeria.
 My main motive behind making Paa was to reverse the roles of Amitabh and Abhishek.
 I decided to do something like this because once I was with both of them and I saw Abhishek behaving in a very matured manner and Amitabh, behaving as a kid.
 It was then that this idea struck me."

 Paa was Abhishek Bachchan's first venture into producing films for his family company AB Corp.
 Ltd. Abhishek not only was one of the lead actors in Paa, but was the main hands-on producer in charge of the film's budget, marketing, and the entire production of the film.
 It took hours for Amitabh Bachchan to put on his makeup and to take it off.

 Soundtrack

-The soundtrack (songs and the background score) was scored by veteran composer Ilaiyaraaja.The lyrics were penned by Swanand Kirkire.
-"Halke Se Bole" is based on the Tamil song "Putham Pudhu Kaalai" from his 1980 film Alaigal Oivathillai.
-"Gumm Summ Gumm" is based on the Malayalam song "Thumbi Vaa" which Ilaiyaraaja had composed for the 1982 Malayalam film Olangal.
-The song "Mere Paa" is based on his Tamil song "Kaatru Vizhi", from Balu Mahendra's film Adhu Oru Kana Kaalam.
-The song has an eclectic mix of Irish and Tamil Folk music, both seamlessly fused to create a soothing melody that appears as a leitmotif, in the film's theme music.
+The soundtrack was composed by veteran composer Ilaiyaraaja, who reused many of his own Tamil songs.
+The lyrics were penned by Swanand Kirkire.
+"Halke Se Bole" is based on the song "Putham Pudhu Kaalai" from his 1980 film Alaigal Oivathillai.
+"Gumm Summ Gumm" is based on the song "Sangathil Padatha" which Ilaiyaraaja had composed for the 1982 film Auto Raja.
+The song "Mere Paa" is based on his song "Kaatru Vizhi", from Balu Mahendra's film Adhu Oru Kana Kaalam.
+The song has an eclectic mix of Irish and Tamil folk music, both seamlessly fused to create a soothing melody that appears as a leitmotif, in the film's theme music.